usa-m/usa-m/README.md

-Hello 👋 👋 👋 !
+Hello, there 👋 !

-I'm *Usama*, an *Avionics Engineer* having working experience in the Aviation industry for many years, though, with particular interests in:
+I'm Usama, an *Avionics Engineer* having working experience in the Aviation industry for quite many years, though, with particular interests in:

   - &nbsp; &nbsp; Reading technology in-depth, developing practical understanding and writing for easy comprehension by others
   - &nbsp; &nbsp; Creating native, real-time, cross-platform, full-stack and bare-metal applications